danieltebor/swe3313-course-project/README.md

 The documentation for the technical design can be found [here](/docs/technical-design/technical-design.md).

 A brief presentation of the technical design can be found [here](/docs/technical-design/technical-design-presentation.mp4) or can be [downloaded](https://github.com/danieltebor/swe3313-course-project/raw/main/docs/technical-design/technical-design-presentation.mp4).

+## Implementation
+The presentation for the implementation can be found [here](/docs/final-presentation.mp4) or can be [downloaded](https://github.com/danieltebor/swe3313-course-project/raw/main/docs/final-presentation.mp4).

+## Building and Running